reddyaarthi/y2kpr.github.io/_posts/2019-01-04-nutrition.md

 ## Water and Thirst

 On average, we lose 2.5 litres of water per day.
 To replenish the lost water, it is good to have a minimum of 2 - 3 litres (8 - 12 cups) of water per day.
 Another thing I learned in this class is that you cannot rely on thirst as an indicator to drink water. **Thirst response lags behind the body's need for water**.
-Some of the other indications include being tired, hungry or a lack of focus.
+Some of the other indications include being tired, hungry or lacking focus.
 So try drinking water before going for coffee or food when feeling tired or hungry.

 ## Fluid Balance: Sodium vs Potassium